iktumi/multiverse-tree/README.md

 Then login into openbits by following these <a href="https://www.npmjs.com/package/openbits" target="_blank">instructions</a>.

-When OpenBits is set up, then install batrandom as followings:
+When OpenBits is set up, then install tree as followings:

 ```shell
 openbits install tree